DSchroer/dslcad/docs/index.md

 For automated usage, list the CLI options with `dslcad --help`.

+To see what can be built check out the [examples](https://github.com/DSchroer/dslcad/tree/master/examples) folder.

 ## Hello World

 To create a DSLCAD program.
 Simply create a new `*.ds` file or use `File > New`.